Genusbiz/docs/developers/defining-the-application-model/tables/layout.md

 ![ID49F95CFBE56A4FDB.jpg](media/ID49F95CFBE56A4FDB.jpg)

-<span style="FONT-WEIGHT: normal">When binding a row template for a data source with a nested data definition, the binding can be applied to objects on <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">all levels<span style="FONT-WEIGHT: normal">, or to <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">top level objects <span style="FONT-WEIGHT: normal">only.
+When binding a row template for a data source with a nested data definition, the binding can be applied to objects on <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">all levels, or to <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">top level objects only.
 This is a useful setting to avoid having to denormalize the bound field to all levels of the nested data.

 **Bind a Row Template to another Row Template**